 Samples will be handled consistent with good forensic practice.
-Samples may only be left unattended in a secure area, i.e. the toxicology laboratory or the evidence vault.
+Samples may only be left unattended in a secure area.
 If a visitor or service technician is present in an area that has unsecured evidence, samples must be attended or locked in a secure area.